gadicc/meteor-messageformat/README.md

 Notes:

-1. *keytext* is optional.
-You could potentially have everything compiled in advance (by hand, for now), and thus also reduce the size of your templates.
-However, I made this available as an option since it's much easier to have text inline in your code and automatically extracted later, and I feel this was what made the adoption of gettext so successful.
-It also provides a useful fallback.

-2. *TemplateVar*, etc, are *regular template variables or helper functions*.
+1. *TemplateVar*, etc, are *regular template variables or helper functions*.
 Reactivity is maintained!
 You can throw in a quoted value here for testing (e.g. VAR1='male')

+2. *keytext* is potentially optional.
+You could have all text compiled in advance (by hand, for now), and thus also reduce the size of your templates.
+However, I made this available as an option since it's much easier to have text inline in your code and automatically extract it later; I feel this was what made the adoption of gettext so successful.
+It also provides a useful fallback.

 #### Javascript (if needed)